DavidRaab/Sq/README.md

 auto-deployment, database upgrades, all written in Perl.
 I did my job so good that the software was finished and I basically got fired.

-`Sq` is now somewhat my own system to help me solve the typical problems i have.
+`Sq` is now somewhat my own system to help me solve the typical problems I have.
-I could have picked F# as i really liked the language.
+I could have picked F# as I really liked the language.
 But working with F# is, the funny part, too slow.

-My complete test-suite with over 2000 tests runs in under 1 second.
+My complete test-suite with over 2000 tests runs in under one real-time second.
 `prove -lrj 24`.
-And consider it must first parse and compile it.
+And consider it must first parse and compile every single file.
 It starts 42+ test files in parallel.

-In that time i didn't get a simple "Hello, World!" printed in F#.
+In that time I didn't get a simple "Hello, World!" printed in F#.
 It takes around 3 seconds to start.

-As i knew Perl the best, i choosed to write it in Perl.
+As I knew Perl the best, I choosed to write it in Perl.

 Otherwise F# is fast, but I usually didn't liked how complex the community tries to solve problems.
 Even APIs seems over complicated.
-I guess that is what dynamic-typed developers better can.
+I guess that is what dynamic-typed developers better do.
 They know better how an API must be, because you must remember it.
 Usually the IDE doesn't help you.

-I know it because i basically worked most of my time just with Geanny and Perl.
+I know it because I basically worked most of my time just with Geanny and Perl.
-Syntax Highlithing is all you have.
+Syntax Highlithing is all we had back then.
 But you know.
 You become faster this way.

 Anyway `Sq` is my take on programming in a procedural, LISP-like, dynamic-typed ML language.